Graza83/sample/vitruvius.md

 # Services

 The following section defines the other services used in order to perform the required business function.
+Sample

 %%%Service
 type: Service